manjaro/pacman-mirrors/docs/index.md

 This setting is doubled when talking to SSL enabled mirrors.

 #### `--default`
-This argument must be used in conjunction with `-i/--interactive`.
+The argument only have effect in conjunction with `-i/--interactive`.
-The argument forces pacman-mirrors to load from the default mirror file.
-This will ignore any present custom-mirrors file, thus allowing for reselecting mirror for a new custom mirror file.
+This forces pacman-mirrors to load the default mirror file and ignore any present custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.
 The argument executes the ranking/randomizing when the selection of mirrors is done.

 #### `--no-update`
 Don't generate mirrorlist.

 ### SYNC:
 #### `-y`, `--sync`,`-u`, `update`
-Run `pacman -Syy` after mirrorlist generation
+Instruct pacman-mirrors to syncronise the pacman databases after mirrorlist generation.
+This is done by calling `pacman -Syy`.

 ### API:
+Permanently make changes to pacman-mirrors configuration through an api.
-Api tasks to do before generating mirrorlist.
+The tasks is done before generating the mirrorlist.
 The mirrorlist is written to `[prefix]/etc/pacman.d/mirrorlist`.
 #### `-a`, `--api` [--prefix] [--get-branch | --set-branch {branch}] [--proto PROTO [PROTO ...]] [--no-mirrorlist]